Keeping you updated

 Employers are required to submit accurate employee tax certificates together with the EMP501 reconciliation for the year.

-The South African Reserve Bank increased the repo rate by 25 basis points from 6.75% to 7.00% per annum with effect 1 April 2016 and the official SARS rate to 8.00%.
+The South African Reserve Bank reduced the repo rate by 25 basis points from 7.00% to 6.75% per annum and the official SARS rate to 7.75% with effect 1 August 2017.

 Definition of “official rate of interest”

-The official rate, in the case of a loan is equal to the SA repurchase rate plus 1 % change is due on the 1st day of the next month after the repo rate changed
+The official rate, in the case of a loan, is equal to the SA repurchase rate plus 100 basis points (1%).
+The change is due on the 1st day of the next month after the repo rate changed.
+The difference between interest charged at the official rate and the actual amount of interest charged, is to be included in gross income..

 R403 500 per annum with effect from 1 April 2017